-From beaches to rain forests, there’s no shortage of stunning sights to take in during a Caribbean getaway.
-However, you’ll enjoy them even more if you pack well.
-Here are 10 things you should bring with you on your island adventure.
+From beaches to rainforests, there’s no shortage of stunning sights to take in on your Caribbean getaway.
+But if you forget to pack some of the essentials when rushing to catch your flights to Bahamas or wherever you’re flying to in the Caribbean, your perfect-paradise retreat might end up turning into a total misadventure!
+Here are 10 essentials you should bring with you on your island adventure.

 Whether they’re sandals or hiking boots, make sure you bring comfortable shoes that will help you get to wherever you want to go.
 Think through possible activities that you’ll do on your trip (strolling on the beach in Martinique, hiking in Jamaica’s Blue Mountains, exploring ruins in San Juan, etc.) and pack your footwear accordingly.

-It’s a good idea to pack sunscreen in your suitcase (or a 3 oz. travel bottle in your carry-on) to protect your skin while you’re laying out by the pool (or taking a dip in it) or hiking to waterfalls in St. Lucia.
+We know, we know “but I want to get a tan!” is what you’re thinking.
+Yes, there is such a thing as too much sun!
+And you can actually fall quite ill from it, too.
+Be sure to pack waterproof sunscreen in your suitcase (or a 3 oz. travel bottle in your carry-on) to protect your skin while you’re laying out by the pool, taking a dip in the crystal-blue ocean, or hiking to waterfalls in St. Lucia.

 A Good Hat